SteffenL/Van-Helsing-game-research/README.md

 - *.sav - Game-save/Character.
 - timestamp.hts
-- backup\*.sav - Backup of old saves.
+- backup\*.sav - Backup of previous saves.
-- common\storage.sav - Storage/Chest?
+- common\storage.sav - Your own storage/chest.
 - achievements.sav

 ## Saves (and such) inside repo (for research)

-Very incomplete, but these files are the files I'm workong with *at the moment*.
+Very incomplete, but these files are the files I'm working with *at the moment*.

 - bookmarks.hbk - Bookmarks for Hex Workshop.
 Use with `TestCrve_orig.sav` to locate interesting values.
 - TestCrve_orig.sav - The original (well, almost original) save.
 Revert `TestCrve.sav` to this one when needed.